edinburgh-napier/set09121/lectures/lecture4.md

 ---

 # Relationships
+**Relationships define how entities can interact with each others.**

 - To turn a set of objects into a system, we need relationships between them. <!-- .element: class="fragment" -->
     - The steering wheel of a car is connected to the wheels.